 5. Be able to run Photoshop and/or Lightroom

-You’ll need a powerful laptop or desktop computer that is capable of running these programs.
+You’ll need a powerful laptop or desktop computer that is capable of running a photo editing program like Photoshop or Lightroom.
 You can take decent photos in-camera, but you’ll need editing software in order to really put that finishing touch on them.
 Some people use a combination of Lightroom (for color and lighting edits) and Photoshop CC for additional retouching.
 I personally prefer to do everything in Photoshop; I edit color and exposure in Adobe Camera Raw, and then retouch in Photoshop CC.
-Without these programs, your photos will stay so-so.
-Pull your photos into Photoshop and color correct and enhance, and you add that WOW factor to your photos!
+I just prefer to stay in one program so that the process is simplified but many people use both.
+If you simply take photos with your camera and do no editing, your photos will stay so-so.
+Pull your photos into Photoshop and color correct and enhance, and you will add that WOW factor to your photos!
 Here’s a link to an article on purchasing Adobe Photoshop CC.
 Also, here’s a link to an article on my favorite Photoshop fixes for beginners (or watch the youtube video here).

 6. Use online accounting software